Programs

 Program Overview

 The Ambassadors Program was created to help students understand the global challenges and education paths to obtain skills that lead to good-paying careers in the petrochemical and maritime industries.
-The concept is to put together a group of talented young employees from local employers and have them play the role of industry ambassador to area youth.
-Ambassadors- ages 26 and under- are a group that is easy for youth to relate to and one that can deliver an impactful message.
+The concept is to put together a group of talented young employees from local employers and have them play the role of industry ambassadors to area youth.
+Ambassadors- ages 26 and under are a group that is easy for youth to relate to and one that can deliver an impactful message.

 You get the opportunity to hear from young Ambassadors already working in awesome manufacturing jobs when they come to your classrooms and meet with you face-to-face.
-Ambassadors may be fresh out of school themselves and new to the petrochemical and maritime industries or they may have a few years under their belt.
+Ambassadors may be fresh out of school themselves and new to the petrochemical and maritime industries, or they may have a few years under their belt.
 This is your opportunity to pick their brains and figure out what area of industry you’d like to explore as a career opportunity!

 The target age demographic for participation as a speaker in the Ambassador program is Millennials.
 As you likely have figured out, this generation of employees is happiest when they feel their work has meaning.
 The Ambassador program is the perfect way to help your Millennial employees give back to their communities on behalf of the greater good.